Bryant hits 2-run homer, Cubs outlast Detroit 4-2

 Craig Kimbrel struck out of the side in the ninth for his seventh save in eight chances.

+Bryant was removed from Tuesday’s game because of a sinus issue, and when he pinch-hit the following day he was hit on the left hand by a pitch.
+He was healthy enough to start Friday, and he opened the scoring with his 10th homer of the season.

-Bryant opened the scoring with his 10th homer of the season, and the Cubs added two more runs in the fifth.
+The Cubs added two more runs in the fifth.
 Anthony Rizzo hit an RBI double, and Javier Báez made it 4-0 with a run-scoring single.

+Skubal struck out five with one walk, and he ended on a decent note with a perfect sixth against the bottom of the order.

+“That sixth inning, I don’t know how many pitches it was, but I went right after guys,” Skubal said.
+“Got some soft contact and was able to get through six innings.”

 Arrieta was activated from the injured list before the game.
-He had been sidelined by a right forearm strain.
-He allowed seven runs in 3 1/3 innings in his previous start, April 30 at Cincinnati.
+He allowed seven runs in 3 1/3 innings in his previous start April 30 at Cincinnati.

+Arrieta got the first two outs of the sixth before Rogers hit his first home run of the year.

+“I felt good today,” Rogers said.
+“A big thing for me today was just kind of relax up there and let the pitcher provide the power.”

 TRAINER’S ROOM